unknown321/wampy/SOUND_SETTINGS.md

 content.
 DMP-Z1 does not have these at all (different SOC).
 NW-A30 uses tables which are incompatible with other devices.

-Here is the table with default tables for each device:
+Here are default tables for each device:

 <table>
   <tr align="center">